martinisandresearch/bayesnets/README.md

 Some experiments and visualisations into Neural Nets inspired by Bayesian thinking.

+## Nomenclature

+ - Swarm : A group of networks trained the same way, with the only difference defined by starting conditions
+ - Bee : A single neural net in the swarm
+ - Hive : A set of swarms

 ## Usage
 Use the `./animate_training.py` script for your experiments.
 You can specify depth (hidden layers) and width, even functions at the commandline.